undermad/diet-generator-api/README.md

 ### MacroCalculator

-The `MacroCalculator` is the sealed interface that has one method calculate that return `Macronutrient` object and take one parameter `MacroCalculatorAttributes`.
-Each `DietType` need to have its own `MacroCalculator` implementation as each diet should have different approach to macronutrient.
-Average person who don't train shouldn't eat same amount of protein as someone who do 3 resistant trainings per week.
+The `MacroCalculator` is a sealed interface with a single method, `calculate`, which returns a `Macronutrient` object and takes one parameter, `MacroCalculatorAttributes`.
+Each `DietType` requires its own `MacroCalculator` implementation, as each diet needs a different approach to macronutrients.
+For example, an average person who doesn't train should not consume the same amount of protein as someone who engages in three resistance training sessions per week.

 ![MacroCalculator Code screenshot](/screenshots/macrocalculator_code_ss.png)